mravendi/mravendi.github.io/_posts/cvoverview.md

 ![MultiClass](/images/cv_overview/multiObjectDetection.png)

-As you can see, each object is identified and labeled with a getegory label and located by a bounding box.
+As you can see, each object is identified and labeled with a category label and located by a bounding box.

-Two methods for general object detection include: region proposal-based and regression/classification-based.
+Two methods for general object detection include region proposal-based and regression/classification-based.
 In Chapter 5 of my book [PyTorch Computer Vision Cookbook](https://www.amazon.com/PyTorch-Computer-Vision-Cookbook-computer/dp/1838644830/ref=sr_1_2_sspa?dchild=1&keywords=computer+vision+cookbook&qid=1592198268&sr=8-2-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEzUEVPNEI1REE4WTBQJmVuY3J5cHRlZElkPUEwODI5NjUxMlQ2T0ZCSEkxNTg4NiZlbmNyeXB0ZWRBZElkPUEwODQ0NjgxQTdaRDhYQjdXWFFQJndpZGdldE5hbWU9c3BfYXRmJmFjdGlvbj1jbGlja1JlZGlyZWN0JmRvTm90TG9nQ2xpY2s9dHJ1ZQ==), you can find an implementation of regression/classification-based object detection using PyTorch.